jiva-ai/mosaic/README.md

 > **Important**: The certificate paths in your configuration file must point to where these three files are located on each server.
 See the [Configuration](#configuration) section below.

-For more detailed certificate generation options and troubleshooting, see the [mosaic-security README](mosaic-security/README.md).
+For more detailed certificate generation options, troubleshooting, and security best practices, see [SECURITY.md](SECURITY.md).

 ### Ideal Setup